zrebec/ZTMWebDeveloper/README.md

 pre-configured) for this file as basic page.
 Like in our previous example we redirecting our ```index.html``` if you click on the logo which is relative path.
 And our logo in ```img``` tag has ```https://cdn.pixabay.com...``` which is absolute path.
 That means the absolute path contains full path to document including the server and relative path doesn't.
-As homework you can re-write our anchor on logo of restaurant to absolute path. (hint: don't forget to server name and document name.)
+As homework you can re-write our anchor on logo of page to absolute path. (hint: don't forget to server name and document name.)

 #### Exercises and more resources